lukes/rear-window.js/README.md

 * Non-native functions
 * Web Storage
 * Multidimensional arrays
+* Regular expressions
+* Audio objects
+* Date
+* Strings, Numbers, Booleans, and null and undefined variables

+### ?

+#### What is a Native Function?

-I see `functiom [native code]` when viewing a function.
-This is when the function call is written in something like C, in the JavaScript engine itself, rather than is implemented in JavaScript code.
+This is when the function is written in something like C, in the JavaScript engine itself, rather than is implemented in JavaScript code.
 To inspect these functions you'll need to view the uncompiled source code of your browser.

+### Known Issues

+#### Firefox

+* Unable to access `window.sessionStorage` from a file URI (although `window.localStorage` works), so this variable won't show in this circumstance

+#### All

+* No support for Audio,